5 Segmentation

 4. Sales and Marketing leadership must support and remain involved with segmentation.

-Our basic goal is to find groups of fans and potential customers that differ in observable ways associated with how we communicate, their content preferences, and marketing response.
-Generally, we are looking for an answer to the question: Who is our consumer, and what do they want?.
+Our basic goal is to find groups of fans and potential customers that differ in observable ways associated with how we communicate, their content preference, and marketing response.
+Generally, we are looking for an answer to the question: Who is our consumer and what do they want?.
 By understanding these differences, we hope to make better strategic marketing decisions regarding pricing, market positioning, sales and sponsorship opportunities, and brand development.
 The analysis has two components:

 • A set of behavioral archetypes derived from survey responses.